meera-peak-climbing

 Embark on the ultimate Himalayan mountaineering adventure with our comprehensive 19-day Mera Peak expedition, taking you to the summit of Nepal’s highest trekking peak at an incredible 6,476 meters.
 This extraordinary journey combines the best of high-altitude trekking with technical mountaineering achievement, offering an unparalleled introduction to serious Himalayan climbing while remaining accessible to committed trekkers with good fitness levels.

-Mera Peak is one of the most climbed peaks in Nepal and you can trek to its summit without any climbing gear , making it the perfect stepping stone for aspiring mountaineers looking to progress from trekking to technical climbing.
+Mera Peak is one of the most climbed peaks in Nepal, making it the perfect stepping stone for aspiring mountaineers looking to progress from trekking to technical climbing.
 The expedition takes you through the remote and pristine Hinku Valley, one of Nepal’s most beautiful and least-visited regions, where you’ll experience authentic Sherpa culture and witness some of the most spectacular mountain scenery on Earth.

-This journey leads us through remote but culturally-rich villages and amusing dense forests, where we can also see five of the six highest mountains in the world along our trip.
-The summit rewards you with breathtaking 360-degree panoramic views of Mount Everest, Cho Oyu, Lhotse, Makalu, and Kanchenjunga , creating one of the most spectacular mountain panoramas available to any mountaineer.
+This journey leads us through remote but culturally rich villages and dense forests, where you can also see five of the six highest mountains in the world along the route.
+The summit rewards you with breathtaking 360-degree panoramic views of Mount Everest, Cho Oyu, Lhotse, Makalu, and Kanchenjunga, creating one of the most spectacular mountain panoramas available to any mountaineer.

 Highlights

-• Strategic Acclimatization Program Carefully planned altitude progression with rest days at crucial elevations
+• Strategic Acclimatisation Program: Carefully planned altitude progression with rest days at crucial elevations

 Arrival in Kathmandu (1,300m/4,264ft)